-i.
-Actions: PepsiCo engaged Proforest to map the supply chain and support implementation of its policies related to paper packaging, including an assessment of certification schemes that PepsiCo recognizes (e.g., CERFLOR, CSA, FSC, PEFC, SFI) to analyze the extent to which they deliver PepsiCo requirements, as outlined in the Forestry Stewardship, Land and Sustainable Packaging policies. ii.
+- i.
+Actions: PepsiCo engaged Proforest to map the supply chain and support implementation of its policies related to paper packaging, including an assessment of certification schemes that PepsiCo recognizes (e.g., CERFLOR, CSA, FSC, PEFC, SFI) to analyze the extent to which they deliver PepsiCo requirements, as outlined in the Forestry Stewardship, Land and Sustainable Packaging policies. - ii.
 Example: In 2017, PepsiCo worked with a Tier-1 supplier to develop new contract language for our sourced materials to be FSC- and SFI-certified, further promoting compliance with our policy criteria.
 As we renew expiring contracts starting in 2018, PepsiCo has been utilizing this language negotiating by region to determine our suppliers' capabilities to source certified materials.
-We have identified Russia, China and parts of South/Southeast Asia as our primary focus to mitigate risks, and have seen our percent certified material increase in all of these areas as we renew contracts between 2015 and 2019: from 5% to 82% in Russia, 19% to 33% in China, 0% to 100% in Thailand, as well as 10% to 100% in Brazil.
-We also added 11% certified material from Pakistan and 3% certified material in India.
-Note: Data reflects all volumes certified as PEFC, exclusive of other certifications to eliminate doublecounting.
+We have identified Russia, China and parts of South/Southeast Asia as our primary focus to mitigate risks, and have seen our percent certified material increase in all of these areas as we renew contracts between 2015 and 2020: from 5% to 94% in Russia, 19% to 32% in China, 0% to 58% in Thailand, as well as 10% to 100% in Brazil.